pupilfirst/wd101-scripts/numbers-booleans-objects/accessing-data-in-js-objects/README.md

   // Adding such properties which are not a valid JS identifier user['date of birth'] = '19 July 1970';
   user['favourite-color'] = 'Red';
-  user[''] = 'Cricketer'; // yes, even a empty string can be a property name user[1234] = 'India';
+  user[''] = 'Cricketer'; // yes, even an empty string can be a property name user[1234] = 'India';

   // All of these properties can only be accessed via dot notation.
 Try it out.